gnm3000/starships-app/readme.md

 ### Backend Documentation

-Using Chalice, Framework for AWS lambdas development
+Using Chalice, Framework for AWS Lambda development
 Endpoints:
-- POST /login: using username and password it generated a JWT token
+- POST /login: using username and password it generates a JWT token
-- GET /starships: Return all starships that could be filtered using parameters.
+- GET /starships: Return all starships that can be filtered using parameters.
 -- GET /starships?manufacturer=Corellian Engineering Corporation&model=CR90 corvette
-- GET /manufacturers: Return all manufacturers available in starships endpoint with cache
+- GET /manufacturers: Return all manufacturers available in the starships endpoint with cache

-### Instalation
+### Installation

-Install NextJS for the Frontend: git clone git@github.com:gnm3000/starships-app.git
+Install NextJS for the Frontend:

+git clone git@github.com:gnm3000/starships-app.git

  - cd starship-frontend
  - npm install
  - npm run dev (http://localhost:3000)

-Install Chalice Framework for the Backend:
+Install Chalice Framework for the Backend:PYTHON
 - cd starships-app
 - create a virtualenv
 - pip install -r requirements.txt